 If you have ever had a whiplash injury, there is a good chance that the muscle was affected and developed TrPs.
 Forward head posture where your chin juts forward is also a major cause of trigger points in the splenius cervicis.

 - Whiplash injuries

-- Prime contributor to “text neck”
+- A prime contributor to “text neck.”

-- Forward head posture – forward head posture is when the head juts forward in relation to the neck
+- Forward head posture – forward head posture is when the head juts forward in relation to the neck.

-Interesting facts about the splenius cervicis muscle:
+Interesting facts about the splenius cervicis muscle

 Clinical diagnoses to which the splenius cervicis muscle symptoms may contribute:

 - Spasmatic torticollis (Wryneck)